quale-lang/quale/docs/guide.md

 }
 ```

-`Hadamard` is another function (technically called a gate) that takes in a qubit
+`Hadamard` is another function (technically called a gate) that takes in a qbit
-and returns a qubit.
-So its type would be `Hadamard: qubit -> qubit`.
+and returns a qbit.
+So its type would be `Hadamard: qbit -> qbit`.
 This will
 be defined in standard library of quale.
 We will assume it as a black box for
 now.
 The first `let` statement creates a qubit in state zero.
 We can represent 0
 as either a classical bit 0 or a qubit in state zero (represented as |0〉).
 The
-type determines whether it will be a bit or a qubit.
+type determines whether it will be a bit or a qbit.
 The second `let` calls the
 Hadamard function and receives a qubit in superposition.
 Notice that,
-`superpositioned` is inferred to be of qubit type (`toss`'s return type is qubit
+`superpositioned` is inferred to be of qbit type (`toss`'s return type is qbit
 and superpositioned is returned), so there wouldn't be a measurement operator
 here.